The Protein Puzzle—Why It Still Matters in 2026

 7. Inspiring Examples of Strong Vegetarians & Vegans

-• Venus Williams – Tennis legend (mostly vegan)
+- Venus Williams – Tennis legend (predominantly plant-based)

 8. The Ideal Timing: Pre/Post Workout, Bedtime, or Morning